JKammeier/CompressedSensing/README.md

 - One L1-optimization tool
   - *recommended:* The [l1-magic](https://candes.su.domains/software/l1magic/index.html) collection of matlab routines to solve convex optimization problems
   - The [cvx](https://cvxr.com/cvx/) library to solve the convex optimization problem

-# Known issues
-- In the current implementation $s$ does not appear to be sparse after the optimization.